matsuzaki-keiichi/pcap-nc/README.txt

   do not update the values in the timestamp fields of a Packet Record.
   Unless specified, the values in the timestamp fields are updated into the current packet transmission time.
 --receive-reply input(path):
-  receive reply from the input and check the reply
+  receive reply in the PCAP format from the input and check the reply --store-data output(path): store user data collected by RMAP Read Transactions in the PCAP format

 pcap-store
 Arguments: